So this is the third time, dear friends, that I have found myself thus speaking before you.

 The alleged "deicide" that had to be made to pay the people of Israel...

-The strange way in which Christian theology, for centuries, made the agony of Christ interminable; prolonged it indefinitely as if to make better heard the miracle of his resurrection; and, at the foot of his bloody cross, to offer, not books, but tons of Jewish meat with the axes of the pogromists...
+The strange way in which Christian theology, for centuries, rendered the agony of Christ interminable; prolonged it indefinitely as if to make better heard the miracle of his resurrection; and, at the foot of his bloody cross, to offer, not books, but tons of Jewish meat with axes from the pogromists...

-And then, at the dawn of modernity, in a dechristianized Europe where "God is dead" became the rallying cry of crowds made insane by their curious solitude, in the new world where the human shop was suddenly held only by men and, soon, by the data of men, this turning point, this metamorphosis, this molting: the hatred of the Jew became biological, scientific, medical, racial; from
+And then, at the dawn of modernity, in a de-Christianized Europe where "God is dead" became the rallying cry of crowds made insane by their curious loneliness, in the new world where the human shop was suddenly no longer held by men and, soon, through the data of men, this turning point, this metamorphosis, this molting: hatred of the Jew became biological, scientific, medical, racial; from

 I did it without Raoul Hilberg’s erudition.

-Without the holy patience of Serge Klarsfeld to whom we owe this innumerable ribbon of the dead that is there, on my right.
+Without the holy patience of Serge Klarsfeld, to whom we owe this innumerable ribbon of the dead that is here on my right.

-I did it without the almost inhuman strength of Claude Lanzmann, that Jewish Orphea who took the risk of going, not once, nor twice, but many times, to cross the Acheron to seek it, without looking back, his Eurydice with six million faces that the Nazis had wanted to melt into a single vapor.
+I did it without the almost inhuman strength of Claude Lanzmann, that Jewish Orpheus who took the risk of going, not once, not twice, but many times, as a victor, crossing the Acheron to seek there, without looking back, his Eurydice with six million faces that the Nazis had wanted to melt into a single vapor.

 But I did it as a philosopher.